techidaily/site-article-files/source/_posts/new-in-2024-capturing-real-life-the-art-of-writing-docs.md

 ![click on audio visualizer](https://images.wondershare.com/filmora/article-images/2022/07/write-a-good-documentary-script-5.jpg)

-6. After that, click on the **Export** button at the top bar. an exporting menu will appear on your screen from which you can choose the preferences about exporting your video, like its name, storage location, format, etc. Just wait until the export is finished.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hHPljBHrvkA?si=HwdfDM9rlbABSIrx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UcplMvRBulA?si=iBonbwDS1v7RAlHK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+6. After that, click on the **Export** button at the top bar. an exporting menu will appear on your screen from which you can choose the preferences about exporting your video, like its name, storage location, format, etc. Just wait until the export is finished.

 ## Conclusion